yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2020/06/13/max_planck.md

 Here's the letter, taken from [this secondary source](https://grahamfarmelo.com/max-planck-letter-hitler-discovered/):

-__________
+---

 ![letter](/img/posts/2020/06/13/planck.jpg)

 From the same secondary source, the translated letter reads:

->My Führer!
+> My Führer!
 >
->I am most deeply shaken by the message that my son Erwin has been sentenced to
+> I am most deeply shaken by the message that my son Erwin has been sentenced to
->death by the People’s Court.
+> death by the People’s Court.
 >
->The acknowledgement for my achievements in service of our fatherland, which
+> The acknowledgement for my achievements in service of our fatherland, which
->you, my Führer, have expressed towards me in repeated and most honouring way,
+> you, my Führer, have expressed towards me in repeated and most honouring way,
->makes me confident that you will lend your ear to an imploring 87-year old.
+> makes me confident that you will lend your ear to an imploring 87-year old.
 >
->As the gratitude of the German people for my life’s work, which has become an
+> As the gratitude of the German people for my life’s work, which has become an
->everlasting intellectual wealth of Germany, I am pleading for my son’s life.
+> everlasting intellectual wealth of Germany, I am pleading for my son’s life.
 >
->Max Planck
+> Max Planck

-__________
+---

 What was Max Planck's mistake?
 Besides his entire response to the Nazis, by pleading for his son's life on the basis of his reputation, Max Planck crossed a fundamental rule of power.
-He assumed that *because of his past accomplishments, he's somehow owed something by those in power he benefited*.
+He assumed that _because of his past accomplishments, he's somehow owed something by those in power he benefited_.
 By expending himself in his work, Planck actually gave away any negotiating lever he might have had.
 If Hitler and the Nazis were rational (a questionable assumption under the circumstances), they would have assumed if he's begging like this, he's